BackDances by Jill Lawrence

 Jill lived at Winchcombe in the Cotswolds.
 She died a few years ago.
 She danced and played her squeezebox at Cheltenham, also attended Gloucester County Club and occasionally called there.

-David of Dean
+David of Dean3 cu long

-Sudeley Castle
+Sudeley Castle?

-Three Score Years and Ten
+Three Score Years and Ten?

 Marge says she's sure there was a second book.
 Neither the Moirs nor Marjorie Fennessy know anything about it.
 If you do, please tell me!
+Hugh says:

 I rather suspect she produced “one book”, but it evolved as she wrote new dances and just added them to her master copy so next time she ran off some photocopies the “one book” expanded.